exwaii/transcribe-summariser/README.md

 uses whisper to convert audio to text, then summarises with chatgpt. downloads audio of youtube videos locally.

 would like to implement a proper ui, incorporate timestamps and grab subtitles in the future.
+(23/10/23: implemented [here]())